 Check for package updates which have been automatically performed, and note if they need further (manual) intervention.
 You can monitor what DNF has updated via its log file (usually

 You can monitor updates availability automatically by email after modifying the dnf-automatic configuration file (usually

 [emitters] emit_via = email [email] # The address to send email messages from. email_from = email@example.com # List of addresses to send messages to. email_to = root # Name of the host to connect to to send email messages. email_host = localhost

 You would replace root with an actual email address to which you want the report sent, and localhost with an actual address of a SMTP server.
 This change will mean that after dnf-automatic runs, it will email you information about available updates, a log about downloaded packages, or installed updates according to settings in

 As an alternative to dnf-automatic, auter can be used.
-This operates in a similar way to yum-cron, but provides more flexibility in scheduling, and some additional options including running custom scripts before or after updates, and automatic reboots.
+This operates in a similar way to dnf-automatic, but provides more flexibility in scheduling, and some additional options including running custom scripts before or after updates, and automatic reboots.
 This comes at the expense of more complexity to configure.

 sudo dnf install auter